-The ATAR calculator scales study scores based on last year’s VTAC data to generate an estimated ATAR.
+The ATAR score planner helps estimate your ATAR based on last year’s VTAC data by scaling study scores to provide an accurate prediction.

 The accuracy of ATAR calculations may be affected by two factors: the inputted marks are only internal school marks, not external marks from actual exams, and scaling plays a significant role.
 Internal marks have not been moderated or scaled, and scaled external marks are not yet available.